kubernetes-sigs/node-feature-discovery/docs/advanced/worker-commandline-reference.md

 The following logging-related flags are inherited from the [klog](https://pkg.go.dev/k8s.io/klog/v2) package.

+Note: The logger setup can also be specified via the `core.klog` configuration file options.
+However, the command line flags take precedence over any corresponding config file options specified.

 #### -add_dir_header

 If true, adds the file directory to the header of the log messages.